Deducteam/lambdapi/doc/sections/options.md

 written in the `lambdapi` syntax (with the ".lp" extension), and files written in the legacy (Dedukti) syntax (with the ".dk" extension).

-Do `lambdapi -h` to get the available options.
+Do `lambdapi -help` to get the available options.

 Several files can be given as command-line arguments, and they are all handled independently (in the order they are given).
 Note that the program immediately